 School of Education National Accreditation

-Dually accredited in 2013 by the National Council for the Accreditation of Teacher Education (NCATE) and its newly formed successor organization, the Council for the Accreditation of Educator Preparation (CAEP), the School of Education earned reaccreditation by CAEP in May 2021.
+The School of Education earned reaccreditation by the Council for the Accreditation of Educator Preparation (CAEP) in May 2021.
 We take pride in this result.
 It means that the school in its entirety has a robust and reliable infrastructure in place for the assessment of the progress of our candidates through our programs, and rigorous and interesting programs of instruction that meet the highest professional standards in the field.

 We take pride as well in the fact that all our degree programs also earned national recognition from their respective Specialized Professional Associations (SPAs).
 The degree program areas that earned SPA recognition were the following teacher preparation programs: Childhood, Early Childhood, Secondary Education--English Language Arts, Secondary Education--Mathematics, Secondary Education--Social Studies, Secondary Education--Physics, Secondary Education--Biology, Secondary Education--Chemistry, and Teaching English to Students from Other Language backgrounds (TESOL).
 The following advanced programs for certified professionals that earned SPA recognition include: TESOL (Advanced), Teaching Literacy and School Building Leadership.
 The national recognition of these programs attests to the excellence of our programs and services.